damian-t-p/STATS32-2020/recordings.md

 Due to slow upload speeds, the recordings should appear on this page the evening of the corresponding lecture.

+# 2021 Recordings

+Links to this quarter's recordings will appear here

 # 2020 Recordings

 * [April 14: Course introduction and getting started with R](https://web.stanford.edu/~damianp/recordings/recording1.mp4)